Let’s Be Honest: Are we Competitive or Co-operative?

-The person who has the intent to take is a person who is always in win loose situations with people, he has to be the winner and the other person has to be the loser.
+The person who has the intent to take is a person who is always in win-lose situations with people, he has to be the winner and the other person has to be the loser.
 A person who is here to give makes space for others, helps set others up in such a way that they can flourish.
 This, by the way, is the essence of effective leadership.
-It is the job of the leader to carve out a space for his/her people such that they have the opportunity to flourish and become exceptional.
+It is the job of the leader to carve out a space for his/her people such that they are able to flourish and become exceptional.

 Share this entry

 Phone Number: +27 (0) 11 867 0587